Four Financial Shocks Retirees Face and How to Avoid Them

 Genworth's most recent cost of care survey puts the average annual cost of a home health aide at $77,792.
 For an assisted living community, the annual price tag is slightly lower at $70,800.

-But then there's nursing home care.
+Then there's nursing home care.
 With an average price tag of $111,325 for a shared room and $127,750 for a private room, even a brief nursing home stay could empty a moderate-income retiree’s bank account.

-Remember that Medicare does not typically cover the cost of long-term care.
+Medicare does not typically cover the cost of long-term care.
 For older Americans with limited savings, Medicaid usually pays for this care.
 The current administration has recommended cuts to Medicaid, so long-term care planning is even more critical.

 3. Home repairs

 Retirees are often advised to have one to two years’ worth of expenses in cash for protection against negative market events.
-You may want to stick to the higher end of that range so you’re covered when home repairs come up.
+You might want to stick to the higher end of that range so you’re covered when home repairs come up.

 4. The cost of aging in place

-AARP reports that 75% of Americans aged 50 and older want to age in place, and 73% hope to stay in their communities.
+AARP reports that 75% of Americans age 50 and older want to age in place, and 73% hope to stay in their communities.
 However, aging in place often means making changes for safety reasons, and retrofitting a home could get quite expensive.

 Fixr says homeowners spend an average of $3,000 to $15,000 to remodel their homes to age in place.
 But the costs you incur will depend on the scope of the work that needs to be done.